Философия

 Introduction

-In contemporary healthcare industry, maintaining high standards of service and welfare of employees depend heavily on ecient human resource management (Blštáková & Palenčárová 2021).
+In contemporary healthcare industry, maintaining high standards of service and welfare of employees depend heavily on efficient human resource management (Blštáková & Palenčárová 2021).
 Healthcare professionals, including physicians, nurses, and other staff members in clinics and hospitals, deal with a lot of stress, a lot of labour, and a lot of emotional strains.
-These diculties cause stress levels to rise, burnout to develop, and productivity to decline.
+These difficulties cause stress levels to rise, burnout to develop, and productivity to decline.
 It is more important than ever before to develop new HRM methods in this environment.
 Using the ‘nudge hypothesis’ is one of the most creative techniques to human resource management.
 The behavioural science-based nudge approach employs brief, but focused interventions to change individual behaviour and decisions without restricting their options.
 When applied to human resources management, Nudge HRM tries to promote the well-being of employees and raise their productivity in a subtle way by providing a more supportive and encouraging work environment (Vlaev et al. 2016).

 This article examines Nudge Human Resource Management techniques that are applicable to healthcare practitioners.
 Also, it examines how these techniques can reduce burnout and improve job satisfaction by assisting in overcoming daily obstacles.
 HR management can foster a more productive and pleasant work environment by analyzing employees’ behavior and putting focused interventions into place.
 This will improve the satisfaction of employees and the quality of care they give patients.